-As a consequence of the recent and significant rise in COVID-19 cases, the organizing committee for the Low-Cost Science Mission Concepts for Mars Exploration workshop has decided to postpone the workshop.
-The workshop, originally planned for January 11–13, 2022, is now scheduled for March 29–31, 2022, and will be held at the same venue, The Westin Pasadena Hotel in Pasadena, CA.
+On behalf of the organizing committee for the Low-Cost Science Mission Concepts for Mars Exploration workshop, we look forward to seeing you on the new dates, now scheduled for March 29–31, 2022.
+The workshop remains at the same venue, the Pasadena Westin Hotel in Pasadena, CA.

 Workshop Location and Dates

 The Low-Cost Science Mission Concepts for Mars Exploration workshop is rescheduled for March 29–31, 2022, at The Westin Pasadena, 191 North Los Robles, Pasadena, California.